-When you meet Gina Gordon the first thing you notice is her soft-natured, shy smile that after a while turns into an ear to ear grin.
+When you meet Gina Gordon the first thing you notice is her soft-natured, shy smile that after a while turns into an ear-to-ear grin.
 The second thing is a bold, in-your-face tattoo on her chest, and somehow, they both seem equally natural.
 Working at a plastic surgeon’s office she’s in a place that’s no stranger to body modification.
-Here is her reason on why a tattoo doesn’t always have to mean something
+Here is her reason why a tattoo doesn’t always have to mean something

 What advice would you give someone getting a new tattoo?